Sunday, October 11, 2009

 Harry Potter and the Half-Blood Prince

+Harry Potter and the Half-Blood Prince falls somewhere in between those games, offering characters and gameplay elements that will draw you in – and others that will turn you off.
+The lifelike character designs are superb; the only thing that hurts them is their facial expressions, which I doubt anyone expected to be good anyway.
+(Excluding MGS and Mass Effect, bad facial expressions are insanely common these days.)
+This helps you care for the cast, even though the voice acting is a little weak.
+Even better, the music – which you’ll hear more than character dialogue – is joyous and boisterous without being too bombastic.
 These features make it easy to like the Half-Blood Prince as a connected moviegoer.
 The gameplay is where things get a little tricky because everything it provides is potentially entertaining.
 So what’s the problem, then?
 Every feature you’re about to discover is spoon-fed to the player.
 While not quite a cakewalk, the game is without any significant challenges; the only time you could possibly be stumped is when trying to figure out where to go next.
 Potter’s world is fairly large this time around, and there’s no way you’ll remember every location.
 Thus, the developers included a handy – and very necessary – level guide in the form of Nearly Headless Nick.

 Part of me can’t complain about Nearly Headless Nick because the game would be torture without him.
 But by creating a game like this, one that needs a level guide, the Half-Blood Prince is quickly watered down with go here, go there escapades.
 Players will backtrack more times than they can count – and no, having a guide doesn’t make that experience any less repetitive.
 It merely makes it more tolerable, because without the guide you would be completely lost.